ayushawasthi24/ingenium/README.md

 ### To run this site

-- Clone the repository using this ckmmand in terminal `git clone https://github.com/ayushawasthi24/ingenium`
+- Clone the repository using this ckmmand in terminal

+`git clone https://github.com/ayushawasthi24/ingenium`

 - Navigate to the cloned folder using

 `cd ingenium`

-- Install the required dependencies using this command `npm install`
+- Install the required dependencies using this command

+`npm install`

 - Locally host the website using

 `npm run dev`

-- The website will launch on http://localhost:5137
+- The website will launch on the shown url in the terminal